Titan-C/slaveparticles/docs/slavespin.rst

    J^{eff}_m &= t_m<f^\dagger_{im\sigma}f_{jm\sigma} +h.c.>
    :label: eff_exchange

-The fermion field hamiltonian is a non-interacting one, and it's analytical solution is well known.
-For the slave spin hamiltonian, it can be treated in a single-site using the Weiss mean field approximation.
+The fermion field Hamiltonian is a non-interacting one, and it's analytical solution is well known.
+For the slave spin Hamiltonian, it can be treated in a single-site using the Weiss mean field approximation.

 .. math:: \mathcal{H}_s = &\sum_{m\sigma} 2h_mS^x_{m\sigma}